NemProject/azure-quickstart-templates/docker-nem/README.md

 4. You can also download NCC http://bob.nem.ninja/ (this will also include NIS but nevermind that, you already have that running :)) and point it at your node.

 Here's our API-documentation http://bob.nem.ninja/docs/

-You're going to need XEM or textXEM to fully utilize the API on the test net.
-Please ask any questions you may have on forum.nem.io (it supports social logins including github so don't worry about signing-up).
+Please ask any questions you may have on http://forum.nem.io (it supports social logins including github so don't worry about signing-up).